BalmaBrian/git-started/README.md

 ### Installing Git and GitHub Desktop

 Git is a software that you will have to run on your system eventually.
-Git can be dowloaded and installed from wed at [git-scm.com](https://git-scm.com/).
+Git can be dowloaded and installed from the wed at [git-scm.com](https://git-scm.com/).

 ![Git-Scm image](https://github.com/BalmaBrian/git-started/blob/main/images/git-scm.png)